KHenn22/datafun-04-eda/README.md

 ## Project Status
 **Complete as of 9/10/2025.**

-## Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

-## License
-MIT License

 ## Status 9/10/2025
 Project complete.
 The exploratory analysis in `TestDrive.ipynb` was finalized on 9/10/2025.